trigger-segfault/SunriderAcademyPureVN/Readme.md

 Installing is as easy as dragging the `purevn.rpy` and `purevn.rpa` files into the `%INSTALLDIR%/game/` directory.<br/>
 Uninstalling requires you remove `purevn.rpy`, `purevn.rpyc` <sup>(if it exists)</sup>, and `purevn.rpa` from the same directory.

-**Important Note:** Any save that is played while PureVN is installed will be dependent on the mod, and crash if the mod is uninstalled.
-This is because PureVN overrides the activities in Sunrider Academy and *most* of the time, the game will be nested within some sort of activity (because events are also triggered inside activities).
+**Important Note:** Any save that is played while PureVN is installed will be dependent on the mod, and crash if the mod is uninstalled. ~~This is because PureVN overrides the activities in Sunrider Academy and *most* of the time, the game will be nested within some sort of activity (because events are also triggered inside activities).~~ This is because whether or not you activate PureVN Mode, the game will still require the PureVN settings to be stored, and thus crash due to missing these.

-The **only** way for a save to work after uninstalling the mod is to make sure the script is somewhere in the dayloop.
+~~The only way for a save to work after uninstalling the mod is to make sure the script is somewhere in the dayloop.
 The dayloop is any time where the character monologues something in-between activities.
 I.E. *"It's morning.
 Time for school."*, *"It's the weekend."*, *"Lunch time.
-Where should I eat?"*, *"Extra-curricular clubs are now in session."*, *"Club hours are over for today."*, *"I fell into bed and quickly went to sleep."*.
+Where should I eat?"*, *"Extra-curricular clubs are now in session."*, *"Club hours are over for today."*, *"I fell into bed and quickly went to sleep."*.~~

 ## How to Build